-• Advancing threat detection-Accurate detection of potential threat devices requires higher-resolution scintillator materials, as well as more intelligent data fusion and machine learning technologies for sensor networks.
-Innovative threat-relevant sensors and signatures are also needed.

-- Post-detonation forensic analysis-Advanced radiochemistry techniques for fallout materials and data fusion from all available sensor phenomenologies are needed for rapid and accurate decision support after a nuclear detonation. - Quantifying uncertainties for decision-makers- Techniques to quantify and communicate uncertainties in our determinations are lacking, yet essential to accurately responding based on limited information. - Consequence management-Improved source models are needed at LLNL's National Atmospheric Release Advisory Center to provide more accurate estimations of where a plume will go to better guide evacuation decisions.
+- Improving nuclear test detection-A better scientific understanding of the signatures of nuclear explosions is needed, including underground, low-yield, and evasive nuclear tests.
+New technologies for enhancing our ability to identify and characterize nuclear explosions are also needed. - Accelerating post-detonation forensic analysis- Advanced radiochemistry techniques for fallout materials and data fusion from all available sensor phenomenologies are needed for rapid and accurate decision support after a nuclear detonation. - Enhancing consequence management-Improved models are needed at the Laboratory's National Atmospheric Release Advisory Center to provide more accurate estimations of the consequences of a nuclear incident and to quantify uncertainties for decision makers.